 Post-Impressionist painter Louis Dewis (1872–1946) was born in Belgium but lived the last 60 years of his life in France.

-Isidore and two brothers created the world’s first chain stores in four locations in Belgium in 1875 – about a quarter of a century before Woolworth adopted the concept in the United States.
+Isidore and two brothers created the world’s first department store chain in four locations in Belgium in 1875 – about a quarter of a century before Woolworth adopted the concept in the United States.
 They also originated the idea of ready-to-wear – or ready-to-fit – clothing for men and children – and specialty clothing such as riding apparel and beachwear.

 Louis was a child prodigy – showing astonishing talent at the age of eight.
 Mature painters would have been proud to produce the works that Dewis was creating as a teenager.
 But circumstances conspired against an art career – and he did not begin to exhibit until the age of 44.